spcourse/transformation/health-code-violations-1/10 HealthCode.md

 > different sources can easily be done in pandas: [merge DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)
 > <br/><br/>
 > Merging allows you to combine DataFrames based on values in a specific column,
-> making news rows consisting of each of the matched pairs, which would instantly
+> making new rows consisting of each of the matched pairs, which would instantly
 > solve the problem of matching the `business_id`'s of the reviews and of the
 > business descriptions together.
 Having a hierarchical representation has its advantages
 > too though, as all relevant data can be stored together; the reviews can just